 - C. Exploring the Life Sciences.
 Students will learn to think about complex living systems within the framework of the natural sciences.
 Whether experiencing the breadth of disciplines encompassed by the life sciences or focusing more narrowly on a single field of study, students will gain fundamental understandings of life processes rather than solely mastering technical applications based on those principles.
 As appropriate, students will be introduced to the methods used to develop the models of life processes they are studying and they should come to understand both the strengths and the limitations of those methods, especially as they impinge on a broader philosophical view of life. - D. Reasoning Abstractly.
 Students will focus on critical and analytical reasoning about non-empirical, abstract concepts, issues, theories, objects and structures.
 Students in these courses should learn to understand and evaluate abstract arguments and explanations, analyze abstract concepts and solve abstract problems. - E. Working Artistically.
 Students will expand their understanding of the fine arts and performing arts, including music, visual arts, or theatre.
 Students will develop and expand perceptual faculties, develop physical practices integral to the art form, and explore the critical principles which guide artists in the area. - F. Thinking Globally.
-The concept of the "global" refers to the growing interconnectedness of our world through systems of information, finance, trade, travel and migration, climate and biosphere, cultural and religious diffusion, or political engagement.
-To think globally is to understand how experiences or processes occurring in one part of the world carry immediate and lasting implications across vast distances.
-The study of the implications, in turn, fosters a reflexive awareness of our situated-ness in a given context.
-Courses that address the particular cultures, religions, histories, politics, art, and economics of diverse regions are thus an important component of global thinking.
-Global thinking should rigorously examine multiple perspectives and multi-directional influences not simply Western perspectives of 'others' or the impact of the West on the rest.
-Global thinking should inform discussions of transnational challenges of various kinds.
-For example, inequalities of power, wealth, gender, race/ethnicity, and cultural influence; or war, epidemics, environmental crises and climate change, religious extremism, market failures, and cyber security. - G. Thinking Historically.
+Students will develop an awareness and appreciation for the dynamics of a particular artistic, economic, political, scientific, or social connection across cultural or regional boundaries.
+Fully appreciating global connections and their impact on the lived experience of people requires knowing something about the places being connected and the people being impacted.
+Courses that address the particular cultures, religions, histories, politics, art, and economics of diverse regions are thus an important component of global thinking, which should inform discussions of international crises of various kinds, for example, inequalities of power, wealth, gender, race/ethnicity, and cultural influences, or war, epidemics, environmental crises and climate change, religious extremism, market failures, and cyber security. - G. Thinking Historically.
 Students will develop an awareness and appreciation for the particularities of time and place, a sense of the complex process of change and continuity over time, the ability to work critically with a range of primary and secondary historical texts, and appreciation for the art of constructing historical narrative.
-By studying specific historical periods, the history of Christianity, the history of academic disciplines, or by taking interdisciplinary courses, students should: become critical readers of a range of historical sources; appreciate the importance of historical context in shaping our understanding of the world in which we live; be able to engage in thoughtful interpretive and historiographic discussion; have practice in constructing a historical narrative; understand the complexity of historical change.

-H. Understanding Society.
+By studying specific historical periods, the history of Christianity, the history of academic disciplines, or by taking interdisciplinary courses, students should: become critical readers of a range of historical sources; appreciate the importance of historical context in shaping our understanding of the world in which we live; be able to engage in thoughtful interpretive and historiographic discussion; have practice in constructing a historical narrative; understand the complexity of historical change. - H. Understanding Society.
 Students will develop an understanding of society, culture, economics, and/or politics.
 Students should recognize the dynamic interplay among individuals, groups, institutions, cultural norms, and public policy.
 Courses provide exposure to a breadth of literature regarding models or theories that explain how we understand society.
 Students will reflect on how interpretive and objective theories interact with their values, beliefs, and worldviews.
 Put differently, students will explore questions of "what is?" and "why is it so?" to better inform their vision of "what ought to be."